 1. Plymouth, Montserrat

-Folks going to the Lesser Antilles may fly right over Plymouth, Montserrat, and with good reason.
+Folks going to the Lesser Antilles may fly right past Plymouth, Montserrat, and with good reason.
 This capital city was vacated in 1995 because of a looming volcanic eruption.
-Two years later Soufrière Hills volcano blew its top, covering Plymouth in 40 feet of ash.
-Visits to the area are possible, but it depends on safety since the volcano is still active.
+Two years later, Soufrière Hills volcano blew its top, covering Plymouth in 40 feet of ash.
+Visits to the area are possible, but it depends on safety levels since the volcano is still active.
 If the alerts are too high, you can still take a boat tour.

 2. Kolmanskop, Namibia

 Back in 1908, Kolmanskop was a happening town.
 That’s when the first diamond was found in the area.
-And not long after there was a casino, movie theater, school, ice factory and other modern goodies.
+And not long after, there was a casino, movie theater, school, ice factory, and other modern goodies.
 But the city started to see its population shrink as the diamond supply was depleted.
-Now most of buildings have sand tall enough to cover your knees.
-Tours are available, but you do need a permit to enter the area.
+Now, most of the buildings have sand tall enough to cover your knees.
+Tours are typically available, but you do need a permit to enter the area.